metaleaterr/StaticSh0ck/README.md

 ADHD/Autism

 1. I am an insensitive person, so please be careful with what you say, like sarcastic/joking/NSFW/any comments.
 I often struggle to tell if you are being serious or not.
 If you are not a friend of ours, please do not throw "key"/any self-harms or insults.
-I get triggered easily, and it hurts, and I would think you are being serious about it.
-Dont compare my ocs to existent chracters I worked on it and I feel so unorignal
+I get triggered easily, and it hurts, and I would think you are being serious about it

-   2.  respect my boundaries.
+2. Respect my boundaries.
 I feel uncomfortable being shipped as some characters I am cosplaying, and please don't mention such as Stucky, Destiel, or JayRoy when talking to me.
-I respect your ships but it still makes us extremely uncomfortable unless you are a friend who really ships them.
+I respect your ships, but it still makes us extremely uncomfortable unless you are a friend who really ships them.
 I don't mind it ^^.

-   3. Please do not compare my OCS to existing chracters.
-I put a lot of effort into creating them, and I feel like an unoriginal, and worry that I am copying them.
+3. Please do not compare my OCS to existing characters.
+I put a lot of effort into creating them, and I feel like an unoriginal person, and worry that I am copying them.

-4. I block freely, if I find out that any of yall has alternate accounts just to stalk or harass.
+4. I block freely if I find out that any of y'all have alternate accounts just to stalk or harass.
 No matter how hard you try, I will still block you, including your friends.
 (You know who I'm talking to. *look at @ccherrypie*).